ScottMit/Pardalote/examples/NeoPixel example/README.md

 ### 2. Set Up Arduino Software

-1. Download the Arduino2JS folder and open `Arduino2JS.ino` in Arduino IDE
+1. Download the Pardalote folder and open `Pardalote.ino` in Arduino IDE
 2. Install the required libraries (WebSocketsServer, ArduinoJson, Adafruit_NeoPixel)
 3. Update your WiFi credentials in the `secrets.h` tab:
    ```cpp